 The review process should review the employer’s performance as an employer.
 It should not just review the employee’s performance as an employee.

 No employer wants the surprise of an employee suddenly leaving.
 No employer wants to invest time, energy, and dollars training an employee, only to have them up and leave.

 Providing the employee with a regular mechanism to communicate how they feel about their work and their place in the company is the best place to start a performance review process.

 The authoritarian once-a-year review was the standard “back in the day.”
 It was very much a top-down approach ‘you had your goals and you were reviewed’ – that was that.

 Much has changed in recent years regarding the expectations of employees.
 This also applies to the general understanding of what management techniques generate better performance.
 Empowering employees to be creative and to actively participate in improving the company’s performance is critical to success in today’s competitive markets.
 This does not happen in a top-down performance review process.

-1-mo, 3-mo, 6-mo and 1-year to start with; then every six months after that.
+1-mo, 3-mo, 6-mo, and 1-year to start with; then every six months after that.
 This high frequency in the first year is critical to getting the employee off to a good start.
-It is important, however, to continue to review regularly, once a year it just not enough.
+It is important, however, to continue to review regularly, once a year is just not enough.
 The trick is to make sure the reviews are easy, painless, and that they are not a time-consuming overhead.

 Frequent feedback can address poor performance when it happens and nip it in the bud.
-The review then becomes more of a reminder and summary of what staff and manager are doing well, and where they have opportunities to improve.
+The review then becomes more of a reminder and summary of what staff and managers are doing well, and where they have opportunities to improve.